alecmaly/blog/_posts/2021/2021-10-11-Adventures-in-open-source-contributing-Joplin.md

 ![](/assets/posts/2021-10-11-Adventures-in-open-source-contributing-Joplin/2021-10-14-12-20-22.png)

 Once again proving that timezones are the bane of every developer's existence.
-For the ininitiated, please check out this very well done (and hilarious) YouTube video by Computerphile titled [The Problem with Time & Timezones](https://www.youtube.com/watch?v=-5wpm-gesOY), it's amazing.
+For the unininitiated, please check out this very well done (and hilarious) YouTube video by Computerphile titled [The Problem with Time & Timezones](https://www.youtube.com/watch?v=-5wpm-gesOY), it's amazing.

 # Conclusion